Job interviews are a lot like getting a flu shot — the anticipation is often way worse than the actual experience. But

 When an interviewer asks a question, it's OK to tell a personal story as long as it is relevant to your eventual answer.
 Just make sure you do answer the question directly though.

-To avoid going too far off on a tangent, Finkel says to pause after they ask a question.
+too far off on a tangent, Finkel says to pause after they ask a question.
 "Take a moment to collect yourself before you come up with an answer that best reflects yourself," she says.
+3 Authenticity

 Sometimes when we prep a lot in advance, we come off as rehearsed and a bit robotic.
 Take a deep breath and loosen up.
 Finkel advises picking out a few points that you’re hoping to get across throughout your interview ahead of time, and trying to find a way to weave them into your answers.
 Your personality is an asset, not a vice.
 Remember: an interviewer wants to get to know the you in real life, not the one on paper.